platformsh/platformsh-docs/src/administration/web.md

 ![sync confirmation cli](/images/management-console/header-sync-box.png)

+Be aware that sync uses the [Snapshot](https://docs.platform.sh/administration/snapshot-and-restore.html#snapshots-and-downtime) mechanism and will have the same caveats.

 Note that `Sync` is only available if your branch has no unmerged commits, and can be fast-forwarded.
 It is good practice to take a snapshot of your environment before performing a synchronization.